How To Deal With The Emotional Turmoil Of Getting Rejected

 Having More Self Confidence

-What most are aware of is that having self-confidence is the key when life gets you down.
-But knowing that it’s important, and actually having confidence are two completely different things.
+What most are aware of is having self-confidence is the key when life gets you down.
+But knowing you need confidence, and actually having confidence are two different things.

-Most have grown up in an environment where they’re told that they’re worthless, useless, not good enough, that they’ll never succeed, this by our peers and our parents.
+Most have grown up in an environment where they’re told they’re worthless, useless, not good enough, they’ll never succeed, this by our peers and our parents.

 Force Yourself Into Positive Self Talk

-Even what the slightest rejection does is confirms and enhances whatever negative things that you say or think about yourself, so force yourself to have different self assuring self-talk.
+Even what the slightest rejection does is confirms and enhances whatever negative things you say or think about yourself.
+So force yourself to have different self assuring self-talk.

 Rejection happens to the most successful of people out there, especially to those who appear confident and in the limelight, as they’re exposed to the “haters” more often.